inspec/inspec/docs-chef-io/content/inspec/signing.md

 5 - Signature Invalid or not verifiable.
 You tried to execute a signed profile, but the signature was either bad, or the key could not be obtained.

 6 - Mandatory Profile Signing Enabled and No Signature.
-You have enabled Mandatory Profile Signing, so Chef InSpec is requiring that all profiles be signed; apparetnly it encounted an unsigned profile.
+You have enabled Mandatory Profile Signing, so Chef InSpec is requiring that all profiles be signed; apparently it encounted an unsigned profile.